Kernix13/markdown-cheatsheet/README.md

 - Nested lists
 - Task lists

-You can use all text effects but with some exceptions: None of the effects work for Task lists, and you don't seem to be able to use VS Code shortcuts - you have to manually type *, _ or ~.
+You can use all text effects but with some exceptions: None of the effects work for Task lists, and you don't seem to be able to use VS Code shortcuts (<kbd>SHIFT+*</kbd>, etc) - you have to manually type *, _ or ~.

 ### Unordered